- CrustLab /

 Most Popular Esports Titles for Betting

 Certain games attract more betting action than others.
 Popular titles like League of Legends, CS2, and Valorant top the list for PC-based bets, while PUBG Mobile and Free Fire lead the mobile esports category.
+Multiplayer online battle arena (MOBA) games such as League of Legends and Dota 2 are especially popular in the esports scene, drawing large audiences and significant tournament prize pools.
+Counter-Strike: Global Offensive (CS:GO) has also been a major title in the esports betting scene, with its global offensive tournaments and international fanbase.
 These titles have global leagues, loyal fan bases, and regular schedules that make them perfect for betting.
+Rocket League stands out as an accessible esport with broad appeal, thanks to its straightforward gameplay and ease of organizing leagues.

 Additionally, game publishers like Riot Games and Electronic Arts continue to expand competitive scenes.
 They ensure fans have consistent opportunities to follow and bet on their favorite esports teams.